 Give this instruction to present the affirmative defense of "completed and accepted."
-Under this defense a party under contract for a construction project is not liable for injury caused by a patent construction defect once the project has been completed and the owner has accepted the project.
+Under this defense a party under contract for a construction project is not liable in negligence for injury caused by a patent construction defect once the project has been completed and the owner has accepted the project.
+See also CACI No. 4550, Affirmative Defense-Statute of Limitations-Patent Construction Defect.